-Lifeline is a non-transferable government benefit program that provides monthly discounts on one telephone service (landline or wireless) or eligible broadband service for qualified low-income consumers in every state, territory, and commonwealth, and on Tribal lands.
-You must be eligible to enroll, and you must recertify your eligibility every year.
-Federal rules prohibit eligible consumers from receiving more than one Lifeline service per household.
+Lifeline Assistance is a non-transferrable government benefit program that provides monthly discounts on one telephone service (landline or wireless) or eligible broadband service for qualified low-income consumers in every state, territory, and commonwealth, as well as on Tribal lands.
+Eligible consumers can receive a discount of up to $9.25 per month.
+Eligible residents of Tribal lands can receive up to $34.25 in Lifeline support.

 An individual may be eligible for the program-supported service if he or she has a household* income at or below 135 percent of the federal poverty guidelines, or if they receive benefits from one of the following qualifying programs: